 One of the best parts about Thailand is its biodiversity.
 Everywhere you look there is something blooming, a new type of tree to discover, and some wildlife around it.
 Thailand’s abundant forests and unique landscape make for fantastic adventures, and beautiful pictures.

 Let’s take a look at some of these types of trees, so you can spot them on your next adventure!

 Did you know that the Banyan Tree is actually a type of fig?
 It starts out small, landing in another tree, and then, eventually it envelopes the tree and continues to grow outwards.
 This is what accounts for the multiple root systems that we see, and is also why Banyan trees are one of the most resilient trees in the jungle.

-According to legend, these trees have been modeled off of the Tree of Life in the famous Avatar movie.
+According to legend, these trees have been modelled off of the Tree of Life in the famous Avatar movie.